-It is our policy that no child be discouraged from participating in VYOA programs due to financial need.
+The Vermont Youth Orchestra Association awards 10%-15% of tuition revenue in financial aid to students annually.
+We are committed to ensuring that all students who are placed in an ensemble are able to participate.
+The VYOA offers financial aid support to qualifying families with a combined household income up to \$120,000.
 Application forms for need-based financial assistance are included in the standard registration packet for each of our programs.
 Each application is reviewed in confidence by an independent committee.
 For more information, please contact our Executive Director, Rosina Cannizzaro at rosina@vyo.org